 Below, Graphic doming by LIKWID Art

 The first stand I stopped to have a chat was “Locate” as the name says they offer Locators/standoffs for decorative glass signs and more.
 The thing that really caught my eye was they have come up with special locators with hidden LED inside them.
 In turn-illuminating glass panels for edge-lit signs without any visible light source, which I thought was amazing…, great idea guys!
-To be honest I found myself stopping at several stands offering all sorts of LED.
+To be honest I found myself stopping at several stands offering all sorts of LEDs.
 There are just so many possibilities for illuminated signage these days using this light source, signage I couldn’t normally offer due to electrical inexperience.
-LED’s just seem to be “plug & play” user friendly, easy assembled & low maintenance.
+LEDs just seem to be “plug & play” user-friendly, easy assembled & low maintenance.

 Below, LED Edge-lit locators by Locate